CelestePihen/DBDRandomizer/README.md

 ![image](dbdrandomizer_image.jpg)

 ## (Warning !!
 The application is only in French but the code is in English so if you want to put a translation system in the application, that would be much appreciated)
+## (The images of the perks are missing because I don't want to download each image, since there are more than 276.)

 Like the name said, Dead by Daylight Randomizer is a Randomizer for the video game Dead by Daylight !